About the Staff

 Ryan Endowed Chair for Newman Studies

 Kenneth Parker completed his Ph.D. at the University of Cambridge in 1984, under the direction of Professor Eamon Duffy.
 His research interest in John Henry Newman began during his post-doctoral studies at the University of Fribourg in the late 1980s.
 Dr. Parker has taught at the University of Alabama and Westmont College, and served in the historical theology Ph.D. program at Saint Louis University for twenty-five years.
-In 2014, the College of Arts and Sciences at SLU named him the Steber Professor in Theological Studies.
-While serving as interim executive director of the National Institute for Newman Studies in 2017, Professor Parker was invited to take up the Ryan Endowed Chair for Newman Studies at Duquesne University.
-He is the author or editor of seven volumes and numerous essays and articles.
+In 2014 the College of Arts and Sciences at SLU named him the Steber Professor in Theological Studies.
+While serving as interim Executive Director at the National Institute for Newman Studies in 2017, Dr. Parker was invited to take up the Ryan Endowed Chair for Newman Studies at Duquesne University.
+He is author or editor of seven volumes and numerous essays and articles.
 He has served as Editor of the Newman Studies Journal since 2016.

 About the Board